-If you have a good portfolio of stocks then the odds are that next year’s dividends will beat this year’s.
+If you have a portfolio of quality dividend stocks, then the odds are that next year’s dividends will beat this year’s.
 This will usually be the case even though you’ve drawn down this year’s dividends rather than reinvesting them.

-If your dividend income is good this year then you may decide to give yourself a bumper pay rise, but make sure it’s sustainable otherwise your progressive income soon won’t be so progressive.
+If your dividend income is good this year, then you may decide to give yourself a bumper pay rise, but make sure it’s sustainable; otherwise, your progressive income won’t be so progressive.

 A progressive income model portfolio

-To illustrate how shares can produce a steady and progressive income I’ve created an income version of the existing “growth” portfolio.
-In order to have something sensible to compare it too I’ve also created an income benchmark based on a FTSE All-Share tracker trust.
-You can see the income and capital results since March 2011 below:
+To illustrate how shares can produce a steady and progressive income, I’ve created an income version of the existing “growth” portfolio.
+In order to have something sensible to compare it to, I’ve also created an income benchmark based on a FTSE All-Share tracker trust.
+You can see the results since March 2011 below:

 I have made the buy and sell dates and prices the same as the growth portfolio so that they are exactly as they would have been if I had managed the portfolio in real-time from 2011 (because they match the growth portfolio’s trades, which were done in real-time).